Taking Your Own Dental Impression

 Have A Timer Ready.
 Get Ready To Mix The Putty!

-The most common error that we see when taking a dental impression is letting the putty get hard before submerging the teeth.
+The most common error that we see when taking your own dental impression is letting the putty get hard before submerging the teeth.
 It is very important to pay attention to your time and work fast.
 Different brands and types of putty have different “working” and “set” times.
 If the putty has a working time of 2 minutes (for instance) you must quickly mix, roll into a hot-dog like shape, place in the tray and submerge ALL the whites of your teeth within 2 minutes.
 The set time will be however long you must hold it in place once teeth are submerged in putty.
 As stated above, our impression putty has a 40-60 second “working” time (this is the time you are mixing the two puttys together, rolling into hot dog shape and placing in the tray).
 The set time is 3 minutes.

 Mix putty quickly and thoroughly, folding and kneading to get as much of the white blended into the purple as possible.
 Watch that clock!